kakelay/books-restful-api-spring-boot/README.md

 Here is a `README.md` file documenting the code for the `Book` and `BookDetail` features.
-The structure is designed to be user-friendly and provide all necessary information.
+The structure is designed to be user-friendly and provide all necessary informations.

 ---